Whitby Lifeboat Station: SS Rohilla (1914)

 Rohilla was launched in 1906 for the British India Steam Navigation Company.
 She was pressed into war service in 1914 as HMHS Rohilla (His Majesties Hospital Ship).
 Whilst sailing from the Firth of Forth to Dunkirk to evacuate wounded soldiers, she ran aground on Saltwick Nab reef, which is just south of Whitby Harbour.
 Despite being only a short distance from the shore, high seas and gale force winds created atrocious conditions for any prospect of a rescue from the shore.
-One of Whitby's RNLI lifeboats Robert and Mary Ellis attempted to close on the wreck but was forced back by the high waves.
-Another of Whitby's lifeboats the John Fielden was dragged across the rocky scar to a point adjacent to the wrecked ship and made two successful rescues bringing 35 people to the safety of the shore, however the damage to her hull prevented and further attempts.
+One of Whitby's RNLI lifeboats Robert and Mary Ellis (ON 588) attempted to close on the wreck but was forced back by the high waves.
+Another of Whitby's lifeboats the John Fielden (ON 379) was dragged across the rocky scar to a point adjacent to the wrecked ship and made two successful rescues bringing 35 people to the safety of the shore, however the damage to her hull prevented and further attempts.

-An audacious plan to haul the Upgang lifeboat William Riley of Birmingham and Leamington overland to opposite the Rohilla and then lower it by hand down the 200 ft cliff was successful however the mountainous sea conditions prevented her launch.
+An audacious plan to haul the Upgang lifeboat William Riley of Birmingham and Leamington (ON 594) overland to opposite the Rohilla and then lower it by hand down the 200 ft cliff was successful however the mountainous sea conditions prevented her launch.

 A lifeboat from Scarborough was towed to the scene of the tragedy but they too were thwarted by the storm conditions, they did however stay on the scene throughout the night set to make another attempt at first light which was still pushed back and the lifeboat was towed back to Scarborough.

 In all, six lifeboats were launched to try and rescue the 234 people on board over the course of three days.
 During the grounding of the vessel, she broke her back and several attempts were made to safely remove those onboard.
 In all, 89 people died in the sinking.
-Of the six lifeboats launched, only two were motorboats, and because of the perilous waves, only one of the motorboats, the Henry Vernon which had travelled down the coast from Tynemouth was able to get close to what remained of the ship rescuing the last 50 souls.
+Of the six lifeboats launched, only two were motorboats, and because of the perilous waves, only one of the motorboats, the Henry Vernon (ON 613) which had travelled down the coast from Tynemouth was able to get close to what remained of the ship rescuing the last 50 souls.
 This tragedy was one of the pivotal points that was to see the RNLI introduce motor lifeboats spelling the end for the traditional rowing boat.